 It was kind of funny because the bear didn't seem to be too happy with what was left of the carcass but that didn't stop him from eating!
 We watched for a while, headed further into the valley, and turned around to head back west.

 We spotted the bear from the previous day (with the whole hill and bison situation) in a grassy knoll eating.
 We sat on the roadside and watched him meander through the meadow for nearly an hour.

 It was noon and I wanted to pull my ramen out and watch the show.
 It was the first time wildlife watching that I had (a) a seat and (b) warm weather as it was nearly 60 degrees!

 When the bear headed to the woods we headed back to the Petrified Tree turnoff where we'd seen him the other day in hopes he'd move in that direction.
 We sat on a log eating lunch while watching two bison graze.
 Little did we know that a quarter mile down the road was a black bear and a cub.

 How about you?
 Have you been to Yellowstone?
-What was your experiences with the wildlife?
-If you haven’t been do you want to go?
+What were your experiences with the wildlife?
+If you haven't been, do you want to go?
 What do you want to see most?
 Do tell!

 For a visual summary of this post, check out my Yellowstone web story!